-To reduce the risk of peer on peer abuse, THS will educate young people as to what peer on peer abuse is and how it will be dealt with in line with our policies, through assemblies, tutor time and PSHE.
-All incidents will be investigated and dealt with in line with our Behaviour, Discipline, Sanctions & Rewards policy.
-Incidents will be recorded in SIMS and pupils file and serious incidents in our Serious Incidents Records File held with the Director of Prep and Deputy Head Pastoral.
-Tailored strategies will be implemented to support both victims and perpetrators and the impact of these will be reviewed.
+Prevention: To reduce the risk of peer on peer abuse, THS will educate young people as to what peer on peer abuse is and how it will be dealt with in line with our policies, through assemblies, tutor time and PSHE.
+We will be vigilant and challenge all incidents to ensure a culture of zero tolerance of peer on peer abuse, particularly sexual harassment and sexual violence.

+Procedures to Deal with Incidents: All reported incidents will be investigated and dealt with in line with our Behaviour, Discipline, Sanctions & Rewards policy.
+In summary: